MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-V-Office-Inspector-GeneralHealth-Care-Department-Health-Human-Services/subchapter-B-OIG-Authorities/part-1001-Program-Integrity-Medicare-State-Health-Care-Programs/subpart-C-Permissive-Exclusions/section-1001.952.md

 (10) [Reserved]

-(11) Before receipt of the items and services, the beneficiary pays 15 percent of the donor's cost for the items and services.
-The donor (or any affiliated individual or entity) does not finance the recipient's payment or loan funds to be used by the beneficiary to pay for the items and services.
+(11) Before receipt of the items and services, the recipient pays 15 percent of the donor's cost for the items and services.
+The donor (or any affiliated individual or entity) does not finance the recipient's payment or loan funds to be used by the recipient to pay for the items and services.

 (12) The donor does not shift the costs of the items or services to any Federal health care program.